Bonnie & Clyde

 On April 13th, police and detectives approached the apartment.
 Clyde, noticing the commotion, alerted the rest of his gang, and W.D. began shooting.
 Clyde motioned for Bonnie, Buck, Blanche and W.D. to move into the garage.
 Blanche was too hysterical to comprehend what was going on, and went running out of the back door.
 Clyde got everyone into the Ford truck and roared the engine.
 After soaring through the garage door, he was able to smash right through the blockade.
 Just as they pulled away, they spotted Blanche fleeing down the street.
 Clyde slowed down just enough for Buck to pick her up and pull her into the truck.
 While evidence inside the apartment easily enabled the police to identify Bonnie and Clyde, the new couple was a mystery until the police discovered Blanche’s purse and Buck’s parole papers.

-Realizing that the police were getting wise to their actions, the gang decided they needed to steal a new car and to change their license plates more frequently.
+Realizing that the police were becoming wise to their actions, the gang decided they needed to steal a new car and to change their license plates more frequently.
 They chose a black Chevrolet and in broad daylight, stole the vehicle.
-The owner of the car was furious and borrowed the car of his neighbor, who also tagged along, to chase after his car.
+The owner of the car was furious and borrowed his neighbor’s car to chase after his car.
 When he happened upon his car, he only saw W.D. and not the rest of the Barrow gang, until they arrived in a second car.
 The two people were taken hostage and driven around the rest of the night, only stopping for food.
 The next morning, they were dropped off miles from home with some money but no car.

 After dropping the two hostages off, the gang gunned down the highway toward Wellington, unaware of recent road maintenance.
 Ahead, a bridge had been removed for repairs and none of the members in the car noticed any signs alerting them.
 Unable to stop in time, Clyde braked but slid into the ravine.
 Bonnie was thrown and pinned by the frame of the car, but the others all escaped without harm.
 A fire began and they had to pull Bonnie out from under the hood just before it exploded.
 She had a bad burn on one of her thighs and her dress had been ripped.
 It was a severe injury, with the skin burnt all the way to the bone.
 A nearby farmer heard her cries and ran over to help.
 He carried her into his home before seeing the guns and recognizing her face from the wanted posters as Bonnie Parker.
 Clyde soon realized that the farmer had gone to the neighbors to alert the police while his wife tended to Bonnie.
 He grabbed the gang and bolted out, stealing the farmer’s car, and hitting the road.